Thinocoridae – Seedsnipe

 Least Seedsnipe Thinocorus rumicivorus ©James Lowen Website

 They resemble grouse, quail and sandgrouse, only with long wings.
-The seedsnipes in the genus Thinocorus are smaller, ranging in size from a sparrow to a snipe, whereas the genus Attagis are larger, the size of a ptarmigan.
+The seedsnipes in the genus Thinocorus are smaller, ranging in size from a sparrow to a snipe, whereas the genus Attagis are larger, the size of a Ptarmigan.
 They have short legs (but long toes) and tails.
 The colour of their plumage is generally cryptic.
 There is some sexual dimorphism in the plumage of the Thinocorus species, the males have grey faces, necks and breasts.

 Seedsnipes inhabit a variety of harsh environments, including grasslands, grass steppes, semi-arid deserts and alpine habitats.
-One species, the Rufous-bellied Seedsnipe ranges as far up as to the snowline (5500 m).
+One species, the Rufous-bellied Seedsnipe ranges up as far as to the snowline (5500 m).

 Species List